MSc Global Health Risk Management & Hygiene Policies

 At the University of Bonn postgraduate students have the same status as guest students and hence are not eligible, for example, for the public transport’s student fare (‘Semester-Ticket’).

 As the MSc Global Health is a postgraduate degree it comes with study fees.
 For the planned 1-year programme the fees amount to 9.700,00 €.
 The fees include the lectures of all modules, examinations, excursions and the scientific supervision for the Master thesis and internships.

 Please note: The immatriculation and re-registration fees (100,00€/semester as of August 2023) are not included in the tuition fee.
 They must be paid on top by all students (regardless of holding a scholarship).

 The German Academic Exchange Service (DAAD) offers a limited number of scholarships to highly qualified applicants.
 The current call for applications and necessary application documents for the scholarship for an EPOS study program can be found on the DAAD’s website.
 If you are not eligible for the DAAD EPOS scholarship you may apply individually and early to other available funding programmes in Germany.
 A list of available programmes can be found here.
 Scholarships by the Dr. Hans Riegel-Stiftung are no longer available.

 Please note that we do not offer any assistance for other scholarship applications.

-Participation in single modules is possible and costs 1.200,00 € for each module.
+Participation in modules of 5 ECTS each is possible and comes with a contribution of 1.300,00 € per module.
 For taking the module examination the study entry requirements have to be met.